 Determining the Appropriate Fire Protection System

 How do you go about determining the best system for your business?
 You must consider the facility you are protecting, compliance with building codes, and potential insurance requirements.
 Because many fire protection systems are permanent, it may be important to think about your facility's future needs, not just its current needs.
 For example: if you are protecting a server room and expect to add more servers as time goes on, can you add onto the system?

 When selecting and installing a system, it is essential to hire a company with a comprehensive understanding of your needs who can customize your fire protection options.
 If your building is not up to code or machines and equipment are not adequately protected, you may face exposure and downtime.

 Active vs. Non-Electric Detection

-Deciding whether to use active or passive fire detection is also pivotal.
-Passive fire detection does not require electricity.
+Deciding whether to use active or non-electric fire detection is also pivotal.
+Non-electric fire detection does not require electricity.
 If you lose power, you have the security that your fire protection system will work in case of a fire.

 You will also want to think about the system offering and any services that come with it.
 Will the system give you around the clock detection?
 Does it notify authorities once triggered?
 What are the recommendations for ongoing inspection or testing of the equipment?

 Fire protection systems play an important role in keeping building occupants, assets, and the building safe.
 If you are looking to protect critical equipment or machines, a fire suppression system may be your best option.